 –– Major Stephen Long, 1819

-After the War of 1812, the Boone’s Lick Trail was blazed and emigration into central Missouri was quick.
+After the War of 1812, the Boone’s Lick Trail was blazed, and emigration into central Missouri was quick.
 The first settlement to be established in Howard County was Franklin in 1816.
-Named for Benjamin Franklin, the town was located about 0.5 miles west of the Boonville Bridge on present-day Missouri Highway 87.
+Named for Benjamin Franklin, the town was about a half mile west of the Boonville Bridge on present-day Missouri Highway 87.

-Franklin became the county seat of Howard County in 1817 but its first post office would not be established until 1821.
+Franklin became the county seat of Howard County in 1817, but its first post office would not be established until 1821.
 In 1819, the Missouri Intelligencer and Boonslick Advertiser became the first newspaper printed west of the Mississippi River.
-Within four years of having been founded, the town had a public square of two acres, streets that were 87 feet wide, and contained 200-300 buildings, among which were five stores, a tobacco factory, two academies, a market house, several churches, four warehouses, a jail, and a public library.
+Within four years of being founded, the town had a public square of two acres and streets 87 feet wide.
+It contained 200-300 buildings, including five stores, a tobacco factory, two academies, a market house, several churches, four warehouses, a jail, and a public library.

-Most notable was the people that made up its population — lawyers, scholars, doctors, teachers, businessmen, artists, and more.
+Most notable were the people that made up its population — lawyers, scholars, doctors, teachers, businessmen, artists, and more.
 Franklin was an ambitious and formidable rival of St. Louis.
-When the capital of the new state located, Franklin was a strong candidate for that honor, being one of the three competitors.
+When the new state’s capital was located, Franklin was a strong candidate for that honor, being one of the three competitors.

-Captain William Becknell, known as the “Father of the Santa Fe Trail” lived on a farm a few miles northwest of Franklin near a spring called Boone’s Lick.
+Captain William Becknell, known as the “Father of the Santa Fe Trail,” lived on a farm a few miles northwest of Franklin near a spring called Boone’s Lick.
 The spring was discovered by Daniel and Nathan Boone, sons of the famous Daniel Boone.
-The brothers formed a partnership with James and Jesse Morrison to produce salt and when William Becknell lived there, he managed the salt works for a time.
+The brothers partnered with James and Jesse Morrison to produce salt, and when William Becknell lived there, he managed the salt works for a time.